arashnm80/arashnm80.github.io/handbook.md

 - when plan B reached good enoug point make it the new plan A and repeat this routine by creaing a new plan B
 ### conscious vs. subconscious
 - teach goals and plans with my conscious to my subconscious and let the sub handle the road for me.
+- multicore brain: do a thing with one core and delegate another thing to another core of your brain to do it in the background like finding a solution to a problem.
 #### ling and greed constant switching
 ### niksen
 Once in a while give myself a full free and do nothing day to remember why I am fighting everyday. to clear my mind and reboot myself.